DoubleNegation/CompactOres/src/main/resources/assets/compactores/default_config/config_readme.txt

                      than usual.
 This can be required for some compact ores to generate at all.
-                     However, it should be enabled with caution, as it causes the compact ore to not generate at all in certain circumstances (like a mining dimension)
+                     However, it should be enabled with caution, as it causes the compact ore to not generate at all in certain circumstances (like a mining dimension) This option only works (and is only necessary) when using the old, non-experimental generator.
      - useGetDrops
            Type: boolean
            Required: no